ZTECH10/machine-learning-cybersecurity-intrusion-detection/README.md

 `Model Performance:`

-The Random Forest model achieved the following performance metrics on the test set:
+The Random Forest classifier model  to detect cyberattacks achieved the following performance metrics on the test set:

-- Accuracy: 95.24%
+- Accuracy: 95.24% - High overall correctness.
-- Recall: 93.07%
+- Recall: 93.07% - Effective in identifying actual attacks, minimizing false negatives.
-- Precision: 98.99%
+- Precision: 98.99% - High precision, minimizing false positives.

+The model's high precision and recall indicate strong performance in detecting cyberattacks, making it effective and reliable for real-world application.

 `Features:`